apache/dolphinscheduler/docs/docs/en/guide/project/task-definition.md

 # Task Definition

-Task definition allow your operated the tasks in the task level.
+Task definition allows to modify or operate tasks at the task level rather than modifying them in the workflow definition.
 We already have workflow level task editor in [workflow definition](workflow-definition.md) which you can click the specific workflow and then edit its task definition.
 It is depressing when you want to edit the task definition but do not remember which workflow it belongs to.
 So we decide to add `Task Definition` view under `Task` menu.

 ![task-definition](/img/new_ui/dev/project/task-definition.jpg)